 LIGBT Rules & Policies

-Entry fees: Entry fees will vary by event.
-Most events (2-squads) will feature $70-1st entry and $60-re-entry and a $1,000 top prize.
-Two-day, 4 squad events, with a $2,000 top prize, will feature entry fees of $75 & $65.
-Major events (5+ squads over 2 days), with a top prize of $3,000, will feature entry fees of $80 & $70.
+Entry fees: Member entry fees will vary by event.
+Most events (2-squads) with a $1,000 guaranteed top prize will feature $75-1st entry and $65-re-entry fees.
+Two-day, 5 squad events, with a $3,000 top prize, will feature entry fee of $80 per squad.
 Super Tournaments (7 squads over 3 days) will feature $80 per squad entry fees.
-The marathon entry fee is $80 (no re-entries.)
+The marathon entry fee is $85 (no re-entries.)
+ANYONE THAT PARTICIPATES IN A SPORT SHOT EVENT MUST BE A MEMBER PRIOR TO BOWLING.
+2-SQUAD HOUSE SHOT EVENTS AND MARATHONS WILL ALLOW NON-MEMBERS TO COMPETE, WITHOUT PAYING THE MEMBERSHIP FEE.
 All entry fees paid by credit card (prepaid or walk-in) will incur a $3.00 per squad processing fee.
 The LIGBT runs several special events per year that may feature different entry fees than listed above.

 Preregistered Entries: To pre-register an entry it must be done 2 hours prior to the first squad of that day the event is running.
-Bowlers may prepay or preregister on-line at www.ligbtour.com or by phone NEW #: 702.530.0708.
+Bowlers may prepay or preregister on-line at www.ligbtour.com or by phone: 702.530.0708.

 Refunds: If a bowler prepays & doesn’t bowl they will receive a full refund minus the $3.00 processing fee.
 Once a bowler throws a ball for score they will not be entitled to a refund.